ikhansergio/FPGA_UDP_Offloading_Library/library/AXISx8_RGMII_BRIDGE/README.md

 **OVER_SAMPLING** - Experimental feature.
 	This feature was introduced due to rare but fatal design errors that occur in process of developing the RGMII interface.
-	In some designs, the RGMII_RXC clock from the PHY was connected to the CLK_n clock pin of the Xilinx FPGA, which cannot be used as a clock input in LVCMOS mode.
+	In some PCB designs, the RGMII_RXC clock from the PHY was connected to the CLK_n clock pin of the Xilinx FPGA, which cannot be used as a clock input in LVCMOS mode.
 	If OVER_SAMPLING = "YES," the RGMII_RXC signal from the PHY is used not as a clock, but as another data line.
 	The clock is an internal 625 MHz signal, received from the PLL inside the FPGA.